-‘Game of Thrones’ Season 7 Spoilers: Trailer Easter Eggs You May Have Missed
+‘Game Of Thrones’ Season 7 Spoilers: Trailer Easter Eggs You May Have Missed

 — Game of Thrones News (@GameofThroneVII) March 31, 2017

-According to Mashable, this uncertainty proves that he doesn’t feel like a King because he still isn’t aware of his parentage.
+According to Mashable, this uncertainty proves that he doesn’t feel like a king because he still isn’t aware of his parentage.

-To review how the past season of the show went, the audience are treated to a revelation about Jon Snow’s identity: Jon Snow is actually the son of Lyanna Stark and Rhaegar Targaryen.
-Of course, in Season 6, the vision of the baby Jon Snow was only made available to Bran Stark who is now the Three Eyed Raven.
+To review how the past season of the show went, the audience is treated to a revelation about Jon Snow’s identity: Jon Snow is actually the son of Lyanna Stark and Rhaegar Targaryen.
+Of course, in Season 6, the vision of the baby Jon Snow was only made available to Bran Stark, who is now the Three Eyed Raven.

 What did you think of the first Game of Thrones Season 7 trailer?
 Share with us your thoughts in the comments section below and stay tuned for more Game of Thrones Season 7 spoilers coming your way.